2010 United States Senate election in Pennsylvania: Final campaign

 The first debate was held on October 20 at WPVI-TV studios in Philadelphia and the second held on October 22 at WPXI studios in Pittsburgh.
 Both candidates criticized the each other's ideology and referred to the other as extreme.
 Toomey heavily criticized Sestak for his support of Obama's stimulus, cap and trade, and healthcare reform.
 Sestak not only supported these measures but said they did not go far enough, referred to Toomey as "Pennsylvania's most right-wing congressman", and criticized him for working at Wall Street and supporting the elimination of corporate taxes.

-Toomey was endorsed by former longtime Democratic Mayor of Harrisburg Stephen Reed, former NYC Mayor Rudy Giuliani, United States Chamber of Commerce, NRA, U.S. Senator Scott Brown and former governor Sarah Palin.
+Toomey was endorsed by former longtime Democratic Mayor of Harrisburg Stephen Reed, former NYC Mayor Rudy Giuliani, United States Chamber of Commerce, NRA Political Victory Fund, U.S. Senator Scott Brown and former governor Sarah Palin.
 Newspaper endorsements include the Pittsburgh Tribune-Review, The Intelligencer, The Tribune-Democrat and the Bucks County Courier Times.

 Sestak was endorsed by independent NYC Mayor Michael Bloomberg and former Republican U.S. Senator Chuck Hagel.
 Sestak received newspaper endorsements from the Pittsburgh Post-Gazette, The Philadelphia Inquirer, the Erie Times-News, The Citizens' Voice, The Patriot-News, the Observer-Reporter, and The Huffington Post.

 Toomey defeated Sestak on election day by a margin of 80,229 votes, and 2.1 percentage points.
 The Associated Press called the race for Toomey shortly after midnight.
 The Washington Post credited his victory to voter discontent with the Obama administration and unemployment rates.
 Sestak conceded defeat addressing a crowd at a suburban Philadelphia hotel in his congressional district, stating "it is now Alex time" referring to his 9-year-old daughter.
 Toomey gave his victory speech at a get together in Allentown, stating that the election was a "simple, clear message to the establishment" with some conciliatory notes that he would cooperate with the White House and fellow Pennsylvania Senator, Bob Casey Jr, a Democrat.
 It was third-closest race of the 2010 Senate elections, behind only Illinois and Colorado.